-Learning Navigator goes beyond codifying concepts, to structure learning as a progression space (metric space of concepts with partial ordering of concept-dependencies) of competencies that we refer to as the Navigator Competency Framework (NCF).
-NCF enables AI techniques to be used to personalize learning pathways and provide real-time dashboards to stakeholders.
+Navigator goes beyond codifying concepts to structure learning as a progression space (metric space of concepts with partial ordering of concept-dependencies) of competencies that we refer to as the Navigator Competency Framework (NCF).
+NCF enables AI techniques to personalize learning pathways and provide real-time dashboards to stakeholders.

 The Navigator Competency Framework (NCF) provides a framework for organizing all learning concepts.
-The NCF details the competency, embeds a variety of curated learning activities, captures every learner profile and relates to local norms.
-We use LDA and word2/doc2vec embeddings to compute competency models from a set of documents, use a number of machine learning techniques on activity stream data to curate learning activities and understand the learner, and then use principles of learning to personalize pathways.
+The NCF details the competency, embeds a variety of curated learning activities, captures every learner's profile, and relates to local norms.
+We use LDA and word2/doc2vec embeddings to compute competency models from a set of documents, machine learning techniques on activity stream data to curate learning activities and understand the learner, and principles of learning to personalize pathways.

-The vastness of the learning space is structured as a progression space of competencies.
+We structure the vastness of the learning space as a progression space of competencies.
 Creating the progression space makes it possible for mathematical measures such as route and mean-time-to-learn to be computed.
 The structure also allows for the implementation of learning sciences research and best practices in teaching and learning.

-Each competency is multidimensional and can be characterized by factors, such as depth of knowledge, common struggles on concept, and decay functions.
-The competencies are structured within the Navigator Competency Model (NCM).
+Factors, such as depth of knowledge, common struggles on a concept, and decay functions, characterize the multidimensional competencies.
+The Navigator Competency Model (NCM) structures the competencies.

-There are many facets to learning that relate to the many disciplines including curriculum, skills and non-cognitive aspects.
+There are many facets to learning that relate to the many disciplines, including curriculum, skills, and non-cognitive aspects.
 These facets are often related.
-For e.g., learner’s performance in science is often related to their proficiency in Math and their non-cognitive skills.
-Navigator has detailed and consistent representation of the learner across all of their facets.
+Learner’s performance in science is often related to their proficiency in Math and their non-cognitive skills.
+Navigator has a detailed and consistent representation of the learner across all of their facets.
 This enables the suggestion of personalized pathways based on an understanding of the learner.